canvas-medical/documentation/collections/_api/patient.md

                 description: The 5 digit postal code of the address.
               - name: country
                 type: string
+                description: The ISO 3166 2 letter country code.
+If not provided, will default to "us".
               - name: period
                 type: json
                 attributes: